MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

   - View a time estimate for the order to be ready.

 - A dashboard displaying pending orders, which will be available only to the Admin user, and accessible by inputting the Admins login credentials in the "/admin" page.
 From the dashboard, the admin will be able to confirm pending orders as finished.
+The admin dashboard will also link to a page containing a list of available stocks of ingredients, with the admin allowed to mark various items as being out of stock or unavailable, which will show up on the website.

 ### Target Audience